GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/10.691-700/08.The-Shadows-Lengthen/docs.md

 ---
+title: |
-title: 698.
-The Shadows Lengthen
+    698. The Shadows Lengthen - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 698.
+The Shadows Lengthen.
+The shadows lengthen, Lord, with me abide.
+O Son of God,  Be Thou my Friend and Guide;  Through all the coming days  Whate'er betide'  In the cleft Rock of Ages  Let me hide  In peace, perfect peace!
+    keywords:  |
-    keywords: Church Hymnal, The Shadows Lengthen, The shadows lengthen, Lord, with me abide,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Shadows Lengthen, The shadows lengthen, Lord, with me abide.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 698. THE SHADOWS LENGTHEN
+####  Church Hymnal 1941,

 ```txt
 1.